convergencelabs/convergencelabs-com/_posts/2018-02-28-overview-of-realtime-collaboration-technologies.md

 ## Unique Constraints
 So you've determined that true real-time collaboration is a requirement for your application.
 Congratulations -- you're ahead of the curve already!
 RTC is still a relatively undeveloped space, so let's get into a few unique constraints that you may not have had to consider before:

 - Data models.
 The *shape* of your data heavily affects the difficulty of managing state between multiple users.
 For example, one of the most common types of data, rich text, has yet to see a RTC implementation that supports a wide variety of off-the-shelf rich text editors.
 In fact, the *only* good example[^2] of a realtime collaborative rich text editor is Google Docs.
-[A](#yjs) [lot](#convergence) of libraries have focused on supporting data that can be represented by JSON, but make sure you read the documentation closely before committing to avoid any dealbreaking "gotchas".
+[A](#yjs) [lot](#convergence) of libraries have focused on supporting data that can be represented by JSON, but make sure you read the documentation closely to make sure it will support the data constructs your app will require.
 - Networking infrastructure.
-By definition, RTC requires communication between multiple machines.
+By definition, RTC requires communication between multiple remote machines.
 This [doesn't have to](#swellrt) follow a client-server pattern, but from the very beginning you'll have to worry about things like data security, guaranteed uptime, and scalability.

 ## Platforms